Are dental implants right for you?

 Implants are also generally easier to maintain.
 The cleaning process is a little easier than a fixed bridge and flossing between implants is possible.

-There’s no point beating about the bush: dental implants are not cheap.
+There’s no point beating about the bush: dental implants are expensive.

 The important thing to remember is the comfort and satisfaction of chewing the food you love and the long life of the implant ultimately outweighs the financial cost.